 All hate groups have beliefs or practices that attack or malign an entire class of people, typically for their immutable characteristics.

-This list was compiled using hate group publications and websites, citizen and law enforcement reports, field sources and news reports.
+This list was compiled using hate group publications and websites, individual and law enforcement reports, field sources and news reports.
 Groups that appear in the center of states represent statewide groups.

 Hate group activities can include criminal acts, marches, rallies, speeches, meetings, leafleting or publishing.